Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 - Tool or machinery malfunctions

-– During business travel
+- Accidents during business travel

 If you’ve been injured or become ill due to your work in Conyers, Georgia, it’s important to understand the types of workers’ compensation liabilities and the compensation you’re entitled to under Georgia law.
 Workers’ compensation is designed to cover the costs associated with workplace injuries or illnesses, providing financial support to workers who are unable to perform their job duties due to the injury or condition.

-Employer Liability: In Georgia, employers are generally required to carry workers’ compensation insurance to cover the costs of injuries and illnesses that occur on the job.
+In Georgia, employers are generally required to carry workers’ compensation insurance to cover the costs of injuries and illnesses that occur on the job.
 If you are injured while working, your employer’s workers’ compensation insurance should provide compensation for medical expenses, lost wages, and more.

-Third-Party Liability: In some cases, third-party liability may apply.
+In some cases, third-party liability may apply.
 This occurs when another party outside of your employer’s control contributed to your injury.
 For example, if a defective product or hazardous working condition caused your injury, you may be able to file a claim against the manufacturer or another third party, in addition to pursuing workers’ compensation benefits.

-- Medical Expenses: Workers’ compensation can cover all necessary medical treatments related to your injury or illness.
+Workers’ compensation can cover all necessary medical treatments related to your injury or illness.
 This includes doctor visits, hospital stays, surgeries, physical therapy, prescription medications, and any additional treatment required to recover from your work injury.

-- Temporary Total Disability Benefits (TTD): If your injury prevents you from working temporarily, you may be entitled to temporary total disability benefits.
+If your injury prevents you from working temporarily, you may be entitled to temporary total disability benefits.
 These benefits typically cover two-thirds of your average weekly wage while you’re unable to work, providing financial support during your recovery.

-- Permanent Partial Disability Benefits (PPD): If your injury results in a permanent disability that affects your ability to perform certain tasks or activities, you may be eligible for permanent partial disability benefits.
+If your injury results in a permanent disability that affects your ability to perform certain tasks or activities, you may be eligible for permanent partial disability benefits.
 The amount of these benefits is based on the severity of the disability and how it impacts your ability to work.

-- Permanent Total Disability Benefits (PTD): If your injury leaves you completely disabled and unable to return to work, you may be entitled to permanent total disability benefits.
+If your injury leaves you completely disabled and unable to return to work, you may be entitled to permanent total disability benefits.
 These benefits are designed to help support you financially over the long term as you are unable to earn an income due to your condition.

-- Vocational Rehabilitation Benefits: If your injury prevents you from returning to your previous job, workers’ compensation may cover vocational rehabilitation costs.
+If your injury prevents you from returning to your previous job, workers’ compensation may cover vocational rehabilitation costs.
 This includes job retraining or education to help you transition into a new role that accommodates your injury.

-- Death Benefits: If a workplace injury or illness leads to the death of a worker, their dependents may be entitled to death benefits under workers’ compensation.
+If a workplace injury or illness leads to the death of a worker, their dependents may be entitled to death benefits under workers’ compensation.
 This includes funeral expenses and financial support to replace the deceased worker’s lost wages, ensuring that surviving family members are financially supported during a difficult time.

-- Lump-Sum Settlements: In some cases, workers may be offered a lump-sum settlement by the workers’ compensation insurer.
+In some cases, workers may be offered a lump-sum settlement by the workers’ compensation insurer.
 This type of settlement allows you to receive a one-time payment instead of ongoing benefits.
 It is important to carefully evaluate whether a lump-sum settlement is in your best interest, as it may affect your ability to receive future medical treatment.

 Why Should I Hire a Conyers Workers’ Compensation Lawyer?

-In the state of Georgia, a workers’ compensation lawyer works on a contingency fee basis.
+In the state of Georgia, a Conyers workers’ compensation lawyer works on a contingency fee basis.
 We don’t get paid unless we win your case.
 Per state laws in the state of Georgia, we cannot charge more than 25 percent of your settlement or more than 400 weeks of your total benefits.

 What Should I Do if My Workers Compensation Claim is Denied?

 In the state of Georgia, your responsibility as an employee is to notify your employer of your injuries or illness within 30 days of your injuries or illness.
 Follow the required protocol for your place of employment in reporting your injuries or illness to ensure that you’re able to file a workers’ compensation claim.
-After you’ve notified your employer of your injuries hire us at Workers’ Compensation Lawyers Coalition in Conyers, GA to assist you in filing your claim in a timely fashion so that you can receive the compensation that is due for your injuries or illness that happened at work.
+After you’ve notified your employer of your injuries hire us at the Workers’ Compensation Lawyers Coalition to assist you in filing your claim in a timely fashion so that you can receive the compensation that is due for your injuries or illness that happened at work.

 What Responsibility Does the Employer Have in the Workers Compensation Process?